 This course looks at religion in the context of global issues that are relevant to the present day, especially on an international, but also on a local level.
 Topics for the course will vary depending on the issues of the present day and scholarly expertise of the instructor.
-This course can count toward the Global Studies Program.

 Frequency: Not offered on a Regular Basis

 Prerequisites: REL 200

 Core designations: International-Global Prspct G

 REL 393 - Religion and Ecology, 4 credits.

 This course explores various perspectives on nature and the human-earth relations within world-religions against the background of the ecological crisis.
 Because world-religions importantly shape people's worldviews, they greatly determine the way people interact with each other and the rest of nature.
 The course will engage teachings from all world-religions.
 Depending on the instructor, the course will have a special focus on Christianity, Islam, or Asian traditions.
-This course can also count toward the Environmental and Sustainability Studies Program, the Global Studies Program, and the Interfaith Studies Program.
-Frequency: Every Year-1st or 2nd Semester Prerequisites: REL 200 Core designations: Religion II J Language REL 211 Biblical Hebrew I and REL 212 Biblical Hebrew II are counted in the "interpretive studies" category.
-Completion of REL 212 will satisfy the world language core requirement.
-REL 211 - Biblical Hebrew I, 4 credits.
+This course can also count toward the Environmental and Sustainability Studies Program.

+Frequency: Every Year-1st or 2nd Semester

+Prerequisites: REL 200

+Core designations: Religion II J

+REL 410 - Research Seminar, 4 credits.